AlexBNZ/gravity_falls/README.md

 * **Carpet Diem**

-Shooting the Scuttlebutt Island starts this mode.
+Shooting Scuttlebutt Island starts this mode.
 In order to swap everyone back to their correct bodies, the player must...
 (NOT YET STARTED)

 * **Summerween**